lena-ye/VEX-API/README.md

 > In Python, you just press "run" and get your reponse.
 >
 > In C++, there are several libraries and workloads you need to download.
 Plus, you need to repeat the entire build process every time you make a change.
-> I have included an example where API requests are done in C++, in the `cmake` folder, with instructions.
+> I have included an example of making API requests using C++ in the `cmake` folder, with instructions.
 >